What is Floating?

 Will I have Epsom Salt stuck in my ears?

 Earplugs are provided to minimize this potential and reduce outside sounds.
-We recommend you put them in prior to your initial shower.

 Is the salt dangerous to your eyes?

-Is anyone unable to use the tank?
+Is anyone unable to float?

 Do you offer ADA accessibility?